raipc/atsd-api-python/README.md

 ## Connecting to ATSD

-To connect to an ATSD instance, gather hostname and port details.
-By default ATSD listens for connection requests on port `8443`.
+To connect to an ATSD instance, hostname and port information is required.
+By default, ATSD listens for connection requests on port `8443`.
 Create a user account on the [**Settings > Users**](https://axibase.com/docs/atsd/administration/user-authorization.html) page if needed.

 Establish a connection with the `connect_url` method.